 Being that my mom was born and raised in Canada, it’s probably no surprise that Poutine is near and dear to my heart.
 It was one of the top-5 best things about visiting Canada each year.
 They even have it at McDonald’s over there!
-Thankfully, it’s finally making appearances at restaurants in the US, and I don’t know a single person that isn’t happy about it.
+(By the way, I know how to make McDonald’s French Fries at home too.😁)

-Since we only visited Canada once or twice a year and couldn’t get Poutine at home, we got pretty good at making it ourselves at home, and I am more than happy to tell you everything that you need to know to do the same!
+Since we only visited Canada once or twice a year and couldn’t get Poutine in the US at that time, we got pretty good at making it ourselves at home, and I am more than happy to show you the ropes, my friend!

 Where Did Poutine Originate

 Poutine originated in Quebec, although there are varying stories as to how.
 One such story is that a customer requested that cheese curds be added to their French Fries at a restaurant called Le Lutin qui rit.

 “Pu-tsin” is really the correct pronunciation of the word, not “Poo-teen”.

 Make homemade French fries if at all possible, they are golden, crispy, and perfect.
 You can bake them or fry them.

 If you’re short on time, frozen French fries also work well, and can also be baked or fried.